arunapiravi/CouchMetaSuite/README.md

 ORDER OF EXECUTION:

+    - Program prompts user to setup cluster, the bucket, replication
     - All the sets
     - All the deletes
     - All the adds
     - Verification (To be implemented)

+NOTE:

+    - Multiple instances of this project can be used to run against multiple buckets

 COMPILE / EXECUTION Instructions: